KarriNikhil/Fun-Fan/README.md

 # Fun-Fan
-i am beginner web developer, this is my first repository
+I am a beginner web developer, and this is my first code